-The second semester offers a choice of five options in the second semester: analytical and biological chemistry (in English), processes, materials (in English), molecular chemistry, biotechnologies (in exchange with ESPCI).
+The second semester offers a choice of six options in the second semester: analytical and biological chemistry (in English), processes, materials (in English), molecular chemistry, biotechnologies (in exchange with ESPCI), nuclear (exchange with IFCEN).
 The lessons become more in-depth in each option.